charanganesh/pod2spm/README.md

 This tool extracts and repackages SDK binaries.
 Before distributing the output:
 - Check the SDK's license for redistribution terms
-- Some SDKs (e.g. Google Ads) require specific attribution
+- Some SDKs require specific attribution
 - Consider hosting the generated package in a private repo

 ## Development